junior08/RecognEyes/README.md

 ## 1) Add a new face to the dataset of known people :heavy_exclamation_mark:.

+ ### Important: Make a folder with the name 'people_folder' in the directory of this code and then proceed.
  Enter the name of the person and press ENTER when ready.